dustinkredmond/sparkfx/README.md

 ---

-### What's the use case for SparkJava Client??
+### What's the use case for SparkFX??

-SparkJava Client is a great tool to use when developing software that relies on a REST API.
+SparkFX is a great tool to use when developing software that relies on a REST API.
 We can create complex or simple routes, see what works, what doesn't, and modify the logic all without restarting a server or re-deploying a WAR file.
 It could probably even be used in a production scenario with a few tweaks.
 (Feel free to send pull requests).